 Submit your completed application by email

-Physicians who pay their CMPA fees annually, including those who participate in the early reimbursement program, will receive an annual reimbursement from Alberta Health.
-Based on information transferred from the CMPA, the full reimbursement entitlement for the current year will be deposited directly into the physician’s bank account.
+Physicians who pay their CMPA fees annually, including those who participate in the early reimbursement program, will receive their reimbursement as a single, lump-sum reimbursement deposited directly into their bank account.

 Reimbursements made under the MLR Program may be subject to adjustment or repayment as permitted or required by law.